ionic-team/ionic-framework/README.md

 - Follow the structure found in src/components/aside/examples/basic to create more examples.
   * The biggest thing to remember: your app has to import its dependencies with the `app/` prefix.
-    For example `import {Apple} from 'app/apple';` would import apple.js in your example app.
+    For example `import {Apple} from 'apple';` would import apple.js in your example app.

 #### Build